Pimpri-Chinchwad Municipal Corporation

-Pimpri Chinchwad Municipal Corporation (PCMC) is the civic body that governs the city of Pune, from state of Maharashtra, was established on 11 October 1982.
+Pimpri Chinchwad Municipal Corporation (PCMC) is the civic body that governs the city of Pimpri-Chinchwad, from state of Maharashtra, was established on 11 October 1982.
 It governs an area of 181 km^{2} with a population of 1.72 million.
 The executive power of the PCMC is vested in the Municipal Commissioner, an Indian Administrative Service (IAS) officer appointed by the Government of Maharashtra.
 The position is held by Shekhar Singh (IAS) during the pandemic in late December 2020.
 The general body of the PCMC consists of 128 directly elected councilors, popularly known as "corporators", headed by a mayor.
 Rahul Jadhav (BJP) was elected as the mayor and Sachin Chinchwade (BJP) as the deputy mayor in August 2018.
 The PCMC headquarters is situated in Pimpri on the Old Pune-Mumbai Highway.

 History

 The industrialization in what is today the areas of Pune's Pimpri Chinchwad Municipal Corporation began in 1954 with the establishment of Hindustan Antibiotics, the first pharmaceutical company of the Government of India.
 On 4 March 1970, Annasaheb Magar laid the foundation stone of the Pimpri Chinchwad Municipal Council, which brought the industrial and residential areas of Pimpri, Chinchwad, Akurdi and Bhosari under a unified civic body.
 Pimpri Chinchwad Municipal Corporation is popularly known as PCMC, it is also one of the best planned city in India.
 In 1975, the status of the Municipal Council was changed from C to A class.
 On 11 October 1982, the civic body was reorganized to form the modern municipal corporation with the merger of seven surrounding villages of Sangvi, Rahatani, Thergaon, Pimple Gurav, Pimple Nilakh, Pimple Saudagar as well as parts of Wakad.
 The newly formed PCMC had an area of 86 km^{2} under its jurisdiction, which increased drastically in September 1997 after 18 fringe villages were merged into the city.
 Today the city has an area of 181 km^{2}.